 Crush the aspirins and add water until it is a smooth paste.
 Smear the paste over the corn and wrap the foot with gauze or bandages.
 Place a heated towel around the wrap/gauze for about 20 minutes.
 Remove the bandages and wash the area clean.
 Dry the foot and use a pumice to gently remove the dead skin.

-Plain aspirin contains salicylic acid, the same active ingredient that is present in many medicated corn pads.
+Why Aspirin: Plain aspirin contains salicylic acid, the same active ingredient that is present in many medicated corn pads.

 .